Shuchihsu/Earthquake_Analysis/README.md

 # Earthquake_Challenge
-We used javaScript, Leaflet.js, and geoJSON to create the maps to show the earthquake data from the last 7 days.
+We used javaScript, Leaflet.js, and geoJSON to create the maps to show the earthquake data for the last 7 days.
+The function on the maps include: circle size and color show the scale of the earthquake.
+You can change different base map to look at the earthquake locations, like in dark or bright color as background.
+If you click on the location itself, you can get a information like: location and magnitude.